PROGRAMS

 Programs

-On completion of the Mitas i2I Skills Training, participants will be able to:
+On completion of the i2I Skills Training, participants will be able to:

 Candidate streams and benefits include:

-Originally developed as a non-credit pathway for interns and alumni from Mitacs programs (link to Mitacs programs page), the Mitacs i2I is also open to prospective Mitacs participants: research students and post-docs seeking to gain industry relevant skills.
-Faculty and industry innovators are also welcome to apply and can inquire about eligibility through i2I@sfu.ca
+Originally developed as a non-credit pathway for interns and alumni from Mitacs programs, the i2I Skills Training is now open to all science and technology focused research students and post-docs seeking to gain industry relevant skills.
+Faculty and industry innovators are also welcome to apply and can inquire about eligibility through i2I_info@sfu.ca.

-On completion of the Mitacs i2I, participants receive a completion certificate as well as badge for Linkedin, and can choose to apply to i2I Graduate Certificate in Science and Technology Commercialization certificate where their participation in the Mitacs i2I counts toward the first half of the graduate certificate.
+On completion of the i2I Skills Training, participants receive a completion certificate as well as badge for LinkedIn, and can choose to apply to i2I Graduate Certificate in Science and Technology Commercialization certificate where their participation in the i2I Skills Training counts toward the first half of the graduate certificate.

 Over an 8-month period, from mid-September to April, participants will engage in four asynchronous online topics facilitated by expert faculty members from across the country.
 In the first two courses (Lab to Market and Opportunity Identification & Assessment), participants work together through online discussions with their regional cohorts.
 In the second two courses (Business Models and Financial Literacy for Entrepreneurs), participants will move into smaller sector-specific learning groups with peers from across Canada and receive synchronous mentorship from successful scientist innovators.